firiho/Portfolio/content/featured/Cafe App/index.md

   - Xcode
 ---

 I built a mobile app to send and receive coffee orders.
-The app could be deployed on both Android and iOS devices.
+This is deployable on both Android and iOS devices.